charan-dass/celery_with_flask/README.md

         })

 ```
 #
+# Make sure that Redis server must be running.
+#
-# command to run flask application in terminal
+# command to run flask application in terminal.
 ```bash
 python3 app.py
 ```